Satisfactory Academic Progress

 The student must also complete their academic program within 150% of the published length of the program; a program that takes 80 weeks to complete on a full-time basis must be completed within 120 weeks on a full-time basis.
 The completion rate is calculated by dividing the cumulative number of hours the student has attempted by the cumulative number of hours the student has successfully completed.
 Likewise, the maximum time frame (150%) serves as a second measure.
 Students facing extenuating circumstances may appeal the maximum time frame, but ordinarily not the 67% completion requirement.

-Academic Probation, Financial Aid Probation, and Academic Plans
+Probation, Appeals and Academic Plans

 Statuses which impact GPA, Completion Rate and Maximum Time Frame